jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Mar 27 is: 265.0
+>The average increase in reported cases for the seven days ending on Apr 03 is: 256.0
 >
->The last time cases per day were this high was Mar 20 2024: 7 days prior.
+>The last time cases per day were this high was Mar 27 2024: 7 days prior.
 >
->The seven day average then was: 324 cases.
+>The seven day average then was: 305 cases.

 >
->The last time cases per day was lower than this was Jul 19 2023: 252 days prior.
+>The last time cases per day was lower than this was Jul 19 2023: 259 days prior.
 >
 >The seven day average then was: 219 cases.
 >
->Mar 27 marks the lowest 7 day average in the last three weeks.
+>Apr 03 marks the lowest 7 day average in the last three weeks.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Mar 27 is: 15
+>The average increase in hospitalizations per day for the seven days ending on Apr 03 is: 14
 >
->Mar 27 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Apr 03 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)